cfu288/SylvieJS/README.md

 For browser environments you simply need the sylviejs.js file contained in `dist/`

-For node and nativescript environments you can install through `npm install sylviejs`.
+COMING SOON: For node and nativescript environments you can install through `npm install sylviejs`.

 ## License